 Yarrow seeds need light to germinate, so do not bury them in the soil.
 A light dusting of soil or vermiculite will hold the seeds in place, but you might want to use a mister to water the seeds until the germinate.
 Either that, or you can saturate the soil with water, add seeds, and cover with plastic until the seeds germinate.
 Once your yarrow gets going, you will want to find it a permanent home.
 Yarrow tends to spread on its own, and it can even be used as a low border hedge.
 You can easily dig established plants up and divide them.

-In the Bay Area, it is all too common to have areas of bare, hard-packed clay.
-This encourages erosion and unhealthy soil.
+Do you have areas of bare soil in your landscape?
+These encourage erosion and unhealthy soil.
 Adding yarrow to your landscape or garden is a good way to reduce erosion, attract and feed beneficial insects, and hey, the flowers are lovely, too!